ROCm/omniperf/docs/tutorial/includes/instructions-per-cycle-and-utilizations.rst

    End of program; terminate wavefront.

-This is not on our list of internal instructions from Layla’s tutorial, and is therefore counted as part of our Issued IPC (**11.2.1**).
-Thus: the issued IPC being equal to one here indicates that we issued an ``s_endpgm`` instruction every cycle the :ref:`scheduler <desc-scheduler>` was active for non-internal instructions, which is expected as this was our *only* non-internal instruction!
+This is not on our list of internal instructions from :gcn-crash-course:`The AMD GCN Architecture <>`, and is therefore counted as part of our Issued IPC (**11.2.1**).
+Thus, the issued IPC being equal to one here indicates that we issued an ``s_endpgm`` instruction every cycle the :ref:`scheduler <desc-scheduler>` was active for non-internal instructions, which is expected as this was our *only* non-internal instruction.

 SALU Utilization
 ----------------

-Next, we explore a simple `SALU <desc-salu>` kernel in our on-going IPC and utilization example.
-For this case, we select a simple scalar move operation, e.g.:
+Next, we explore a simple :ref:`SALU <desc-salu>` kernel in our on-going IPC and utilization example.
+For this case, we select a simple scalar move operation, for instance:

 .. code-block:: asm